-The idea of a God existing is extraordinary and extravagant.[Forthcoming] (That is to say, the prior probability of God’s existence—prior to looking at evidence—seems very low.)
+The idea of a God existing is extravagant and intrinsically improbable; the so-called prior probability of God’s existence—prior to looking at evidence for or against—seems very low.
 This is relevant because a low prior probability is functionally similar to having evidence against it.
 More complex and bold hypothesis have more ways/chances of being wrong.
 We expect them to be wrong in the absence of sufficient evidence.

 • …the God of bare theism is more simple than a single fundamental particle.
 God is a unified soul (an unbreakable thing with no parts)1, and its the simplest possible soul: it only has three fundamental properties (those necessary for being a soul), and in their simplest form—without limits.2

 • …reason alone confirms theism (or something close).
 [Forthcoming]

 Fundamental reality is mind-less (or mathematically describable).
 This is relevant because God is essentially a thinking-thing without limits, and God's nature cannot be captured by mathematical equation.

 • Heaven exists

 • The cause of of the natural world exists

 Any good God who exists would've chosen to ensure less (or no) suffering occur

 • …plausibly, greater good require, risk, or result in suffering.
 Like the conjunctive goods of…